alandtse/MergeMapper/README.md

 # CommonLibSSE Sample Plugin
-A sample SKSE plugin developed in C++, built on the Fully Dynamic Game Engine platform for Skyrim Special Edition.
+A sample SKSE plugin developed in C++.
+This project is meant to be used both as a template for modern SKSE plugin development, when starting a new project, or as a tutorial project for those new to CommonLibSSE development who want a complete and modern project from which to learn.

 ## Table of Contents
 * [Getting Started](#getting-started)